localgovdrupal/docs/docs/src/features/services/content-design.md

 * [Children, young people and families (on Croydon)](https://www.croydon.gov.uk/children-young-people-and-families)

 ![iScreenshot of Croydon's Children, young people and families Service Landing Page (full description below)](https://user-images.githubusercontent.com/3852805/123272337-906deb00-d4f9-11eb-8661-7307f6423a31.png)
-Image caption: A screenshot of Croydon's Children, young people and families Service Landing Page, showing the title, an introductory paragraph, two common task links and a list of links to Service Pages and Service Sub-landing Pages, each displayed with a title and summary.
+Image caption: A screenshot of Croydon's Children, young people and families Service Landing Page, showing the title, an introductory paragraph, two common task links and a list of links to Service Pages and Service Sub-Landing Pages, each displayed with a title and summary.
 Source: [Croydon](https://www.croydon.gov.uk/children-young-people-and-families).

 The Service Landing Page will be linked to from the homepage of the website.